 “Kellen Winslow took from these women what he wanted,” Deputy District Attorney Dan Owens told the jury in his closing argument last week.
 “Kellen Winslow took from these women again and again and again.
 This man took what he wanted from them and threw them away like trash because that’s what he thought of them.”

 Owens said none of the five women knew each other, yet their accounts yielded common details and similar physical descriptions of the suspect.

 Winslow’s attorneys, Marc Carlos and Brian Watkins, told the jury that the charged incidents were either consensual sex or never occurred at all.

-Winslow II grew up in San Diego and attended Patrick Henry and Scripps Ranch high schools before heading to the University of Miami.
+Winslow Jr. grew up in San Diego and attended Patrick Henry and Scripps Ranch high schools before heading to the University of Miami.
 He played for four NFL teams between 2004 and 2013.